David Adjaye: Academic appointments

 Adjaye was the first Louis Kahn visiting professor at the University of Pennsylvania, and was the Kenzo Tange Professor in Architecture at Harvard Graduate School of Design.
 In addition, he is a RIBA Chartered Member, an AIA Honorary Fellow, a Foreign Honorary Member of the American Academy of Arts and Letters, and a Senior Fellow of the Design Futures Council.
 He is a member of the Advisory Council of the Barcelona Institute of Architecture and also serves as member of the Advisory Boards of the Barcelona Institute of Architecture and the LSE Cities Programme.

 Personal life

-He is a younger brother of stem cell scientist James Adjaye.
+David Adjaye is a younger brother of stem cell scientist James Adjaye.

-In 2014, Adjaye married Ashley Shaw-Scott.
+In January 2014, Adjaye married Ashley Shaw-Scott in London's St Paul's Cathedral.
 Chris Ofili was his best man.

 Adjaye has also worked on numerous collaborative projects with his brother Peter Adjaye, a musician.

 In 2018, along with Bono and Theaster Gates, Adjaye curated the third (RED) auction in Miami to support the Global Fund's work against AIDS, raising a total $10.5 million, including matching funds by the Bill & Melinda Gates Foundation.